ZaneDevv/DataStructures/README.md

 # Linked List

 This data structure changes the logic to avoid running out of space.
-Each time we add a new data in the structure, we create a `node` with some information:
+Each time we add a new data in the structure, we create a `node` with the next information:

 <ul>
 	<li> The previous node. </li>